hallerinos/LabClass_QuantumSystems/README.md

 ## The transverse-field Ising model (TFIM)
 The TFIM is the quantum analog of the classical (Ernst) Ising model, motivated from the study of ferromagnetism in statistical mechanics.
+The initial idea is the following: elementary magnets can only assume two values.
+They don't have dipolar magnetic interactions in the solid body (everything is rather screened) and their interaction range is limited to their very neighbors, resulting in a short-ranged exchange interaction.
+Futhermore, there is an external field which induces quantum fluctuations relative to the axis of the exchange interaction.
+The effect of these fluctuations in 1D is equivalent to thermal fluctuations in a 2D classical system, which can be seen in the path integral formulation.
+Furthermore, the 1D quantum Ising model is THE example of quantum phase transitions, because it can be solved analytically in full glory via the transfer-matrix method.
+Both analytic approaches will be presented if you want to pursue project 1.

 The Hamiltonian reads
 $$